 Computer Science & Software Engineering Capstone

 The Bachelor of Science in Computer Science and Software Engineering (CSSE) curriculum stresses computer programming and people centered software development processes.
-Our aim is to educate students who can contribute to the entire software development ecosystem, including programming, systems integration, test, design, requirements definitions and analysis, project management, and technical communications.
 View the CSSE capstone sponsor/employer overview.

-The UW Bothell Electrical Engineering Capstone program is unique because of its strong dependence on engagement with companies in the Puget Sound Area.
-Electrical Engineering Capstone teams of 3 or 4 students work on projects supplied by our “client companies” as if we are a small consulting engineering group.
+The UW Bothell Computer Engineering Capstone program is unique because of its strong dependence on engagement with companies in the Puget Sound Area.
+Computer Engineering Capstone teams of 3 or 4 students work on projects supplied by “client companies” as if they are a small consulting group.

-Sponsoring a Capstone Project requires only a one-paragraph project proposal from the company and the name of a contact person who will be the technical mentor for the team.
-Unlike other programs, UW Bothell does not charge a fee to participate in our program.
+Sponsoring a Capstone Project requires a one-paragraph project proposal from the company and name of a contact person who will be the technical mentor for the team.
+Unlike other programs, UW Bothell does not charge a fee to participate.
 However, we do expect that the company will provide funds for fabrication and project materials.

 Mechanical Engineering Capstone